- Top 10 best tourist places in Newark – New Jersey, United States

-- Top 10 most beautiful places in Hawaii, United States
+- Top 10 best tourist places in Portland, Oregon, United States

-- Top 10 best tourist attractions in San Francisco – California, United States
+- Top 10 best tourist places in Singapore

-- Top 10 best tourist places in Charlotte, United States
+- Top 10 best tourist places in Massachusetts, United States of America

 Peppered with a population touching 35 million inhabitants, Morocco is a sovereign state in the North African region and has been a regional power, historically.
 The capital city of the state is Rabat whereas the ancient city of Casablanca is its largest municipality.
 Morocco is a major contributor to Africa’s economy and primarily depends upon the services sector, manufacture of goods, mining, and agriculture.
 Tourism, on the other hand, has also registered record-breaking gains over the years.
 It is galore of incredible tourist destinations that includes the four imperial cities and their unending grandeur, breathtaking palaces, colorful medinas and exuberant beaches of state of the art quality.
 The Moroccan Melodies is a 15-day tour that lets you explore everything Morocco has to offer.

 Chefchaouen is a charismatic mountainous city in northern Morocco that features a plethora of sapphire and white colored buildings and homes.
 This astonishingly photogenic glow about the city and the fact that it’s located in the majestic Rif Mountains is what entices a huge number of tourists to this place.
 The dramatic backdrop of nature is perfectly complemented by the sedate countryside where tourists can dwell into activities like swimming and hiking.
 Chefchaouen is famed for producing cannabis, woven blankets and other Moroccan handicrafts that are widely used elsewhere.